The New Forest boasts an impressive array of uncommon and special butterfly species. Being...

 As required by the relevant Planning Regulations, this is accompanied by an adoption statement and consultation statement.

 We have prepared an updated package of mitigation measures in our draft Revised Habitat Mitigation Scheme SPD to mitigate the recreational impacts of new development on the New Forest Special Protection Area (SPA) and Special Area of Conservation (SAC).
 These measures will be used for all applications that need to secure mitigation.
-The draft SPD revises our existing mitigation scheme (2012) and representations are invited on the draft SPD between 8 January and 19 February 2020.
-Details of the consultation and how to respond can be viewed at www.newforestnpa.gov.uk/consultation
+The draft SPD revises our existing mitigation scheme (2012) and details can be found on our web page: Development Impacts on Protected Areas.

 As well as the requirements for developers as outlined above, we will also require developers to mitigate against recreational pressure from new development on the Solent Special Protection Area, an area of the Solent coastline protected internationally as a nature conservation site.
 Further details can be found on the Bird Aware website.